 A commonly touted strategy to set your S Corp salary is to split revenue between your salary and distributions — 60% as salary, 40% as distributions.

-However, the salary you end up with this kind of rule is arbitrary and may not pass muster with the IRS.
+However, the salary you end up with these kinds of rules is arbitrary and may not pass muster with the IRS.
 You could pay more in taxes than necessary, risk penalties for low-balling your pay or end up with unused money in the company.

 Instead of following a revenue-based strategy, calculate your reasonable compensation based on your unique facts and circumstances, like the details we covered above.